danilolc/pk2/README.md

 Run `git submodule init` then `git submodule update` to get the SDL libs.
 Then `./gradlew build` on `android/` with the SDK and the NDK installed may work.

-SDL 2.0.10 have [bugs](https://bugzilla.libsdl.org/show_bug.cgi?id=4186) on audio.
-You must use the latest code.

 ### macOS - not tested
 Use [Homebrew](https://brew.sh/) to install SDL2 packages:
 ```